 Hard Soldering Supplies for silversmiths and jewelers, from Rings & Things.
 The Hard solder and flux on this page are for: sterling silver, fine silver, copper, brass and bronze.

-Use a torch (not a soldering iron) for the solders in this category.
+Use a jeweler's torch (not a soldering iron) for the solders in this category.

 All type of flux on this page are compatible with hard solders (not soft solder).

 Hard silver solder is available in a few grades (melting points), so you can build complex pieces requiring multiple solder joins.
 Medium-grade is a good go-to for beginners and simple projects, and easy-grade is fine, too.
-For more complicated projects, use hard-grade hard solder for the first join, medium-grade hard solder for the next join, easy-grade hard solder for the next join, or for soldering rope chain, flat pad posts, or other pre-soldered items you've purchased.
-Now extra-easy grade hard solder is available, too!
-See below for more info and melting points of each grade.
+For more complicated projects, use hard-grade hard solder for the first join, medium-grade hard solder for the next join, easy-grade hard solder for the next join (or for soldering rope chain, flat pad posts, or other pre-soldered items you've purchased).
+Extra-easy grade hard solder is available, too, for your most-complex multi-step soldering projects!